ptsource/PTMiniVMDOS/README.md

 vDos targets business users, providing enhanced support for running legacy DOS applications within a Windows environment, integrating features such as printer and file system support. vDos is fast on compiling and linking but does not support protected mode (DPMI) software.

-FreeDOS is a standalone operating system compatible with MS-DOS programs while offering modern features like multitasking and FAT32 support, appealing to users seeking a complete DOS experience with contemporary capabilities.
+FreeDOS is a standalone operating system compatible with DOS programs while offering modern features like multitasking and FAT32 support, appealing to users seeking a complete DOS experience with contemporary capabilities.

 Each option caters to specific needs and preferences, ranging from general-purpose emulation to specialized regional support and standalone operating system functionality.

 **Note :** This software does not use a digitally signed installer, so you might get a warning.
 You should dismiss it and continue.